-An opinion piece by Gavin Smtth, former Bristol Council transport planning officer.
+An opinion piece by Gavin Smith, former Bristol Council transport planning officer

 Not since the days of Avon County Council has Bristol had anything resembling a traffic and transport plan for the city centre.
 Now, with our Mayor, it is again possible.

 In my experience as a Bristol City Council (BCC) transport planner until 2011, these are the constraints we work under.
 BCC in theory is party to a Joint Local Transport Plan with a hierarchy of transport provision, putting pedestrians first, followed in order by disabled people, cycles, buses, delivery vehicles, and cars.

 In practice, the hierarchy is exactly reversed.
 This is because the council as Highway Authority employs a range of teams of specialist officers, of whom top dogs are the traffic signals engineers and a traffic management team charged under the Traffic Management Act 2004 to “make sure that traffic can move freely and quickly on their roads”.
 The bus team leaves planning to First Bus.
 Disability, pedestrian, rail or freight planners are scarcely in sight.

 The net result: traffic jams, droves of buses getting in each other’s way in the centre, cycle routes that die out, and a city centre designed for neither the disabled nor children.

 But just suppose we were to take the hierarchy of users seriously.
 Could we produce a plan?
 Yes we can.

 It is derived by successively adding layers, starting with the ideal requirements, or my assessment of them, of each user type.
 Each layer is adjusted so as not to conflict with the others.
 The outcome is not yet Delft or Gothenburg, but a lot better than we have at the moment.